servicetitan/Stl.Fusion/README.md

 [![](./docs/img/FusionSlides.jpg)](https://alexyakunin.github.io/Stl.Fusion.Materials/Slides/Fusion_v2/Slides.html)

-If you prefer slides, [check out a detective-style story about Fusion, real-time, and 10+ other things it somehow connects together](https://alexyakunin.github.io/Stl.Fusion.Materials/Slides/Fusion_v2/Slides.html).
+If you love slides, [check out a detective story about Fusion, real-time, and 10+ other things it somehow connects together](https://alexyakunin.github.io/Stl.Fusion.Materials/Slides/Fusion_v2/Slides.html).
 The video will be added in a couple more days.

 Fusion provides three key abstractions:
 * [Compute Services] are services exposing methods "backed" by Fusion's